GeoMaciolek/steamvr-clean-reinstall/README.md

 ## Overview

-NOT USABLE YET!

-This tool helps you do a clean reinstall of SteamVR
+This tool helps you do a clean reinstall of SteamVR.
+It is under development, is largely untested, and should be used with caution.

 ## Using the tool